dmauser/azure-dns-private-resolver/vwan-lab/README.md

 This repo goes over DNS Private Resolver on a multi-region scenario, where we going to explore the following scenarios:

+1. Deploy and review DNS components
-1 - Azure Private Link name resolution
+2. Azure Private Link name resolution
-2 - Multiple Private DNS Zones resolution (the Business Unit use case) 3 - Name resolution multi-region failover validation
+3. Multiple Private DNS Zones resolution (the Business Unit use case)
+4. Name resolution multi-region failover validation

 Although this article goes over multi-region with Virtual WAN the same scenarios can be easily applied to Hub/Spoke architecture.
 The difference is on vWAN is mandatory that you host a shared service such as DNS Private Resolver in a dedicated Virtual Network (VNet).
 On a Hub/Spoke architecture, you can use either a dedicated VNET or host DNS Private Resolver inside the HUB.